What You Need To Know About Buddha And Mara [Buddhism]

-To become Buddha, Guatama Sidhartha had to let go of attachments.
+To become Buddha, Guatama Sidhartha had to follow the path (Om Mani Padme Hum) and let go of attachments.

 Buddha was born a royal prince in 624 BC in Limbini.
 He had everything a man could ever want.
 He was pampered and lived a life of complete luxury and indulgence.
 But then Buddha realized a vital truth.
 He realized that all those luxuries and indulgences were holding him back.
 He knew that there was more to life.
 And so he set out on a journey of discovery.

 Buddha detached himself from everything.
 He no longer sought material possessions.
 He sought complete peace of mind.